Kingxukai/linux/Documentation/block/switching-sched.rst

 	# mount none /sys -t sysfs

-It is possible to change the IO scheduler for a given block device on the fly to select one of mq-deadline, none, bfq, or kyber schedulers - which can improve that device's throughput.
+It is possible to change the woke IO scheduler for a given block device on the fly to select one of mq-deadline, none, bfq, or kyber schedulers - which can improve that device's throughput.